Today, we will discuss project selection methods.

-Rarely an organization has unlimited resources to go after all available opportunities.
-In most cases, they have limited resources and they have to select the best option.
+No organization has unlimited resources to go after every opportunity.
+In most cases, they have to select the best option.

-Let’s say your organization has many proposals but they cannot undertake all of them due to resource constraints.
-Therefore, they will select a project that is the least risky and could provide them with the maximum profit.
-Often, recognition is also a factor.
+Let’s say your organization has several proposals but they cannot undertake all of them.
+Therefore, they will select the least risky option that can provide the maximum profit.
+Often, brand recognition is also a factor.

-As a project manager, you may not have any role in the project selection process but you should know why the project was selected and how it fits into the organization’s strategic objectives.
+As a project manager, you may not have any role in the selection process.
+But you should know why the project was selected and how it fits into the organization’s strategic objectives.

 Project Selection Methods